Navid200/xDrip/docs/Nightscout/NS_Followers.md

 In the follower xDrip, choose "Nightscout Follower" as the hardware data source.
 Under "Nightscout Follow URL", enter https://Token@hostname assuming Token is the token you generated as explained above, and hostname is your FreeDNS hostname.

-If it doesn't work, try the following in a browser on the follower phone.
+If it doesn't work, try the following in a browser on the follower phone, where Token is the token you generated as explained above.
 If it doesn't work, the token may be wrong.
 https://hostname/?token=Token